sethbarr/adaptation-dashboard/README.md

-# ARIA Adaptation Dashboard
+# Adaptation Dashboard

 A web-based dashboard for tracking and comparing adaptation acceleration projects across multiple research teams.

 ## Overview

-This dashboard helps ARIA program managers and research teams monitor progress in accelerating species/system adaptation to future environmental conditions.
+This dashboard helps program managers and research teams monitor progress in accelerating species/system adaptation to future environmental conditions.
 It provides:

 - **Transparent projections** of adaptation trajectories
 - **Data quality assessment** to build confidence in estimates